Remote Learning Accommodations Guidance for Faculty

 - offer a broad window in which students may take the exam (e.g. 12:00 am to 11:59 pm)

-- consider breaking up and allowing students to complete the exam in segments
+- consider allowing students to take their test in separate segments

 - devise a plan for what the protocol will be if a student loses internet connectivity during an exam (which we know that many students have reported experiencing)